heythisisnate/nodemcu-smartthings/README.md

 ## Updates

+##### v1.6 / 2017-06-12

+_Feature:_ Easy OAuth.
+The application handles the OAuth flow automatically now.
+Just point your browser to `http://<your-device-ip>:8100/oauth`.
+See the updated README for details.

+_Feature:_ Authorize multiple alarms with the SmartApp.

+_Bug Fix:_ Strobe output did not work due to copy/paste bug.

+_Bug Fix:_ Fix error in SmartApp when you only have motion sensors authorized.

 ##### v1.5 / 2017-04-07
 _Feature:_ Connect a wired siren and/or strobe.
 Integrates seamlessly with the Smart Home Monitor app.